By Ginevra Liptan, MD

 What are common side effects of LDN and what can I do about them?

 It is a pretty well tolerated treatment, but patients do report headaches, insomnia, and vivid dreams that usually improve within a few weeks.
 If insomnia is a problem, dosage can be changed to morning.
+Some patients do report anxiety as a side effect from LDN, and in that case I usually lower the dosage and add CBD tincture.

 How long does LDN take to work for pain?